TaskarCenterAtUW/TDEI-gtfs-csv-validator/README.md

 github repo in tests/test_files.
 Here is a link to some pathways files:

 https://github.com/TaskarCenterAtUW/TDEI-gtfs-csv-validator/tree/master/tests/test_files/gtfs_pathways/v1.0

+Suggest:
+mkdir test_dir
+cd test_dir
+copy the code below into a file example_use.py download a pathways release (directory or zip file from the above) replace placeholder in code with path to the release you just downloaded python3 example_use.py to run it

 ## simple example of the use of the gcv validator